These dogs have blue and black tongues!

 For grooming your Shar-Pei, brush them as often as you want.
 You can mostly brush it at least once a week.
 If you want to keep their coat in the best condition, brushing twice a week is more than enough.
 Their coat has a texture similar to that of sandpaper.

-While Shar-Peis are intelligent and smart, they are strong-headed and love to make their own decisions.
+While Shar-Peis are smart, they are strong-minded and love to make their own decisions.
 Therefore, they can pick up commands quickly but often like to go their own way.

 They do need a firm pet parent to guide them and train them.
 It is important that their training starts early on in life, helping them to develop good habits in the long run.